-6. Our solar system is a very small part of one of millions of galaxies in our universe 7.
-Organisms are organised on a cellular basis 8.
-Organisms require a supply of energy and materials for which they are often dependent on or in competition with other organisms EYFS There is a wide variety of living things, including plants and animals Y1 Daytime is when the Earth is facing the Sun; nighttime is when the Earth is facing away from the Sun.
-Living things, including humans, react to their surroundings with their senses Y2 Living things grow, need, water, air and food, react to their surroundings, move, get rid of their waste, reproduce All living things need energy for food, as well as air, water and certain temperature conditions.
-Most plants make their own food Animals need food, which comes by eating plants (herbivores) or by eating animals (camivores), which have eaten plants or other animals.
-Plants and animals are dependent on each other.
+7. Organisms are organised on a cellular basis.
+8. Organisms require a supply of energy and materials for which they are often dependent on or in competition with other organisms.
+EYFS • There is a wide variety of living things on Earth, including plants and animals.
+Y1 Plants are organised with roots, stem, leaves and flowers. • Living things, including humans, react to their surroundings with their senses.
+Y2 All living things need food, oxygen, water and certain temperature conditions.
+Most plants make their own food.
+Animals' food comes from eating plants (herbivores) or by eating animals (carnivores), which have eaten plants or other animals.
+These relationships can be represented in a food chain.
+Plants and animals are often dependent on each other.
 Organisms are adapted to their environment.
 If conditions in a habitat change, organisms may not be able to survive.
-Y3 The Moon reflects light from the Sun.
-Living things need water, air, food, a way of getting rid of water and an environment that stays within a particular temperature range.
-Plants make their own food using sunlight, carbon dioxide and water Y4 Animals are ultimately dependent on plants for their survival.
-The relationships among organisms can be represented as food chains and food webs.
-Y5 Our Sun is one of many stars that make up the Universe.
-The distances between us and the bodies in solar system is huge, and even bigger in the Universe Y6 Micro-organisms are organisms that are so small that we cannot see them with our eyes alone • In any given ecosystem there is competition among species for the energy and materials they need to live.
-KS3 The tilt of the Earth's axis gives rise to seasons.
-The movements of galaxies suggest that the Universe is expanding from a past state called the 'big bang', towards a future that is still unclear All organisms are made of one or more cells, which can only be seen through a microscope All the basic functions of life - growth, reproduction, extracting energy from food - are the results of what happens inside cells Cells are often aggregated into tissues, tissues into organs, and organs into organ systems Decomposers are essential (alongside producers and consumers) for a stable ecosystem.
+Organisms move, reproduce, are sensitive to their surroundings, grow, need oxygen, get rid of their waste, and need nutrition (MRS GOWN). ¥3 Humans are organised with organs like hearts and lungs, which do particular jobs.
+The skeleton and muscles allow the body to move. • Plants make their own food using sunlight, carbon dioxide and water. ¥4 • The feeding relationships between organisms can be represented as food chains and food webs.
+They show where the energy is being transferred from and to. ¥5 A cell is the smallest building block of living things.
+All organisms are made of cells.
+There are lots of different types of cell (e.g. sex cells), which each have different purposes. • Energy is transferred to the Earth by light.
+When making their own food, plants transfer some of this energy to their chemical store.
+As other organisms eat these producers, some energy in this chemical energy store is transferred.
+Y6 Micro-organisms are organisms that are so small that we cannot see them with our eyes alone.
+Respiration takes places in cells.
+Living things move, reproduce, are sensitive to their surroundings, grow, respire, excrete, and need nutrition (MRS GREN).
+KS3 All organisms are made of one or more cells, which can only be seen through a microscope.
+All the basic functions of life - growth, reproduction, extracting energy from food - are the results of what happens inside cells.
+Cells are often aggregated into tissues, tissues into organs, and organs into organ systems. • Decomposers are essential (alongside producers and consumers) for a stable ecosystem.